Maternity discrimination at work claims

 Once your pregnancy has been confirmed, you will be issued with a MAT B1 certificate by your midwife or doctor, which you give to your employer.
 Once they have this, you can then take time off work for antenatal care from 20 weeks of your pregnancy.

 By law, your employer must take reasonable action to ensure that you are protected from any workplace risks that may pose a threat to your pregnancy.
 This could be anything from providing somewhere to rest if you are tired, to being more flexible with your working hours.

 You must tell your employer about your pregnancy by the 15th week before your childbirth, so that they can make adequate provision for your pregnancy.

 Maternity discrimination can happen in different ways.
 Sometimes, it is direct.
-For example, being denied a promotion, because you’re pregnant and would go on maternity leave, or being made redundant while on maternity leave.
+For example, being denied a promotion, because you’re pregnant and would go on maternity leave, or being made redundant because of your maternity.

 Other times maternity discrimination is indirect.
 For example, if your employer is insisting that you use the same work station as everyone else, even though your work furniture gives you backache.

-Usually, the easiest way to find out if you have been discriminated against because of pregnancy is to ask yourself the question, ‘Would that unfair treatment had happened if I had been pregnant?’
+Usually, the easiest way to find out if you have been discriminated against because of pregnancy is to ask yourself, ‘Would that unfair treatment have happened if I wasn't pregnant?’